 Leadership

-The Archdiocese of Canberra and Goulburn is led by Archbishop Christopher Prowse, with the assistance of Vicar General, Fr Tony Percy, and the Episcopal Vicar for Education, Monsignor John Woods.
+The Archdiocese of Canberra and Goulburn is led by Archbishop Christopher Prowse, with the assistance of Vicar General, Fr Richard Thompson, and the Vicar for Education, Dr Patrick McArdle; Episcopal Vicar for Social Services and Welfare, Monsignor John Woods; and Episcopal Vicar for New Frontiers, Fr Tony Percy.

 Archbishop Christopher Prowse